cudmore/triggercamera/readme.md

 	savepath: /video

+### /arduino/bExperiment/

+Arduino code to run an experiment.
+This code provides a /arduino/bExperiment class that will manage trial and frame triggers as low-level interrupts.
+It also provides /arduino/lib/bSimulateScope to simulate a microscope by sending out trial and trigger GPIO pulses.

 ### /analysis/

 Example iPython/Jupyter notebook to load output .txt files and measure the performance of the camera.

-### /testing/

-Arduino code that simulates hardware by setting GPIO pins for start/stop trial and frame.

 ### /docs/